path321/imu_suit/README.md

         SCL -> A5
         SDA -> A4

-- Upload readValues.ino to Arduino board, in order to achieve Arduino - PC connections
+- In case you don't have arduino-cli installed, upload readValues.ino to Arduino board, in order to achieve Arduino - PC connections

 - Optionally, run calibrate_IMU.py, in order to find offset values for your IMU.
-Then, copy the values above appropriately to connect_IMU.py

-- Run IMU_GUI.py
+- Run IMU_GUI.py for

+- Run rpy.py for roll-pitch-yaw (R_xyz) values from IMU, as well as Complimentary Filter data fusion

 Run and tested in Linux Ubuntu 16

-*The project is currently in progress*

 Image from results so far: ![alt text](https://github.com/path321/imu_suit/issues/1#issue-515577957)